artalukd/Data_Mining_Lab/readme.md

-# Lab sheets in this repo are for Data Mining Course
+# Lab sheets in this repository are for Data Mining Course 2nd Semester 2017-18
 ## Created and Maintained by Arka Talukdar and Ayushman Jain

-Download this repository in linux and use the following commonds to get started:
+Download this repository in linux and install the following to get started:

 Install PIP : https://pip.pypa.io/en/stable/installing/#using-linux-package-managers